-If you’re here, you’re probably thinking about hiring someone to help bring order to the daily chaos of running a business.
-As an employer, you’ve got a hundred and one things to do on your plate, and an executive assistant can help shoulder some of the burden.
+You’d like to hire someone to help bring order to the daily chaos of running a business.
+You’ve got a hundred and one things on your plate, and an executive assistant can help shoulder some of the burden.

-Finding a stellar executive assistant who can help you focus on the things that matter might be tough, but we’ve got your back.
-This guide has tips and tricks for writing the best job descriptions, so you can feel at ease hiring the right person for the job.
+Finding a stellar executive assistant who can help you focus on the things that matter the most might appear daunting, but we’ve got your back.
+This guide contains tips and advice for writing the best job description, so you can hire the best executive assistant and get on with running your business.

 Most job descriptions fail because they’re too generic – it’s one of the first points of contact you’ll have with a potential hire, but they’ll have a hard time figuring out what you need if you don’t articulate it well.
 Someone reading your job description will want to know who they’ll be working for, what they’ll be working on, and who they’ll be working with as a start, and “looking for a superstar assistant” just isn’t going to cut it.

 A common mistake in crafting your job description is adding a miles-long qualification list, where you’ll probably be better off hiring a dedicated team instead of one individual candidate.
 Other mistakes include formatting, spelling, and grammatical errors that make the job requirements nigh unreadable; you might have a hard time finding an executive assistant who’ll meet your needs if essential information and clarity are missing from the hiring post.

 Consider who you need on your team and why

 As you write the job description that will successfully hook a qualified hire for your business, consider why you’re hiring an executive assistant as a starting point.
 What are you having trouble with?
 Are your workspaces cluttered and out of control because you’re busy running the company?
 Are important things starting to fall through the cracks because there’s too much to do?